Djhranicky/ConcertTracker-SE-Project/docs/Sprint4.md

   - should require email field
   - should validate email field to be email format
   - should require password field
-  - should not call AuthenticationService.register if form is invalid
-  - should call AuthenticationService.register if form is valid
   - should handle registration error
 - Not Found Page
   - should be created
 - User Profile Page
   - should be created
-  - should display the correct user name
-  - should have "profile" as the default active tab
-  - should change active tab when a tab is clicked
-  - should display the correct number of favorite concerts
-  - should display the correct statistics text
-  - should display the correct number of recent activities
-  - should display the bucket list section
 - Authentication Service
   - should return true if /validate return 200 message
   - should return false if /validate returns 401